 How to Clean a Smelly Garbage Disposal

 A garbage disposal can be an indispensable appliance in your kitchen, helping you clean up quickly and get rid of common food waste.
 Yet, like every appliance, garbage disposals need regular cleaning and maintenance.
-You can use baking soda and vinegar to clean a garbage disposal, or opt for the ease and convenience of a disposal cleaning tablet from affresh® appliance care.
+You can use baking soda and vinegar to clean a garbage disposal, or opt for the ease and convenience of a disposal cleaning tablet from Affresh® appliance care.

-With affresh® garbage disposal cleaner, there’s no mixing, measuring or pouring required to clean your garbage disposal.
-Each tablet is designed to create a foaming, scrubbing action to help clean and remove odor-causing residues from your disposal.
+With affresh® disposal cleaner, there’s no mixing, measuring or pouring required to clean your garbage disposal.
+Each tablet is designed to create a foaming, scrubbing action to help clean and remove odor-causing residues from your sink disposal.
 You can use affresh® disposal cleaner whether you are on a septic system or a municipal water supply, and it’s made with EPA Safer Choice certified ingredients.